11. pyxc: Statement Blocks

 }

 The critical difference from chapter 10: no : and no body.
-DeclareVar(Name) tells the parser that Name is now in scope for the rest of the function — so later assignments to it will pass the IsDeclaredVar check.
+DeclareVar(Name) registers Name in the current block scope — so later assignments to it will pass the IsDeclaredVar check.
+If the var is inside an if or for block, that name is only visible inside that block.

 Return